sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/phabricator.md

 Site admins can associate Git repositories on [Phabricator](https://phabricator.org) with Sourcegraph so that users can jump to the Phabricator repository from Sourcegraph and use the [Phabricator extension](#native-extension) and [browser extension](../../integration/browser_extension.md) with Phabricator.

 > NOTE: Sourcegraph does not support mirroring Phabricator repositories (as it does for repositories on other code hosts).
+This impacts mirroring permissions, synching repositories with Sourcegraph, and updating the stored list of repositories within Sourcegraph.
+Generally Phabricator is paired with another, canonical code host such as GitHub to access those features in Sourcegraph.

 To connect Phabricator to Sourcegraph: